L1A1 Self-Loading Rifle: United Kingdom

 Initial production rifles were fitted with walnut furniture, consisting of the pistol grip, forward handguard, carrying handle and butt.
 The wood was treated with oil to protect against moisture, but not varnished or polished.
 Later production weapons were produced with synthetic furniture.
 The material used was Maranyl, a nylon 6-6 and fibreglass composite.
 The Maranyl parts have a "pebbled" anti-slip texture along with a butt has a separate butt-pad, available in four lengths to allow the rifle to be fitted to individual users.

-There was also a special short butt designed for use with Arctic clothing or body armour, which incorporated fixing points for an Arctic chest sling system.
+There was a special short butt designed for use with Arctic clothing or body armour, which incorporated fixing points for an Arctic chest sling system.
 After the introduction of the Maranyl furniture, as extra supplies became available it was retrofitted to older rifles as they underwent scheduled maintenance.
-However, this resulted in a mixture of wooden and Maranyl furniture within units and often on the same rifle.
+This resulted in a mixture of wooden and Maranyl furniture within units and often on the same rifle.
 Wooden furniture was still in use in some Territorial Army units and in limited numbers with the RAF until at least 1989.

 The SLR selector has two settings (rather than the three that most metric FALs have), safety and semi-automatic, which are marked 'S' (safe) and 'R' (repetition.)
-The magazine from the 7.62 mm L4 light machine gun will fit the SLR; however, the L4 magazine was designed for gravity assisted downwards feeding, and can be unreliable with the upwards feeding system of the SLR.
+The magazine from the 7.62mm L4 light machine gun will fit the SLR.
 Commonwealth magazines were produced with a lug brazed onto the front to engage the recess in the receiver, in place of a smaller pressed dimple on the metric FAL magazine.
 As a consequence of this, metric FAL magazines can be used with the Commonwealth SLR, but SLR magazines will not fit the metric FAL.